Skip to Main Content

 Who Chase is best for

 Chase business loans are best for established businesses looking for a loan from a traditional bank or that already use Chase for their banking.
-Because it does not list its minimum requirements or rates online, you will need to meet with a Chase banker to discuss your business’s financial needs.
+For most of its loans, Chase requires that your business should have two years in business and two years under the existing ownership to be eligible.

 Who Chase may not be best for

 Newer businesses and borrowers with fair-to-bad credit may want to shop elsewhere for their financing.
-Chase isn’t upfront about its requirements.
-But like most traditional banks, you’ll likely need to have been in business for at least two years and have good or excellent credit.
+Chase isn’t upfront about its credit and revenue requirements.
+But like most traditional banks, you’ll likely need to have strong revenue and good or excellent credit.

 It’s also likely not a good fit for business owners who need fast financing, although Chase doesn't state its funding timelines.
 Since you will need to apply at a branch, you can expect a funding speed of at least a few days, if not weeks.
 To get a fast business loan, you likely need to look at online lenders.
 They tend to offer streamlined online applications and approval times in as little as 24 hours if approved.